ccincotti3/c_v_d_implementation/instructions/pt4.md

 ## Examples

-You can see an example of a past presentation [here](./pt4_example.pdf) and additional examples at the [GA Gallery](https://gallery.generalassemb.ly/DS?metro=), but not that the GA Gallery examples in particular may have been based on somewhat different instructions.
+You can see an example of a past presentation [here](./pt4_example.pdf) and additional examples at the [GA Gallery](https://gallery.generalassemb.ly/DS?metro=), but note that the GA Gallery examples in particular may have been based on somewhat different instructions.